zayatamal/matter-status/README.md

 WORK_END_HOUR: 17,     // Status updates stop at 5 PM
 ```

 Status updates outside these hours are ignored.
-See [Configuration Reference](#configuration-reference) for details.
+See [Configuration](#configuration) for details.

+## Troubleshooting

+**Status not updating?**

+- Check that `custom_status` is in the event description
+- Verify working hours include the event time
+- Open `clasp open` and check the logs

 ## Reference